 Students are expected to complete seventeen courses during their course of study, of which a minimum of twelve have to be listed among the offerings of the Department of Cinema and Media Studies.
 Required courses must be taken for a quality grade (not pass/fail).
 These Cinema and Media Studies courses will include:

-- CMST 40000 Methods and Issues in Cinema and Media Studies: an introduction to research methods, key concepts, and theoretical approaches, using case studies to introduce students to debates and issues in the field;
+- CMST 40000 Methods and Issues in Cinema and Media Studies (offered in Autumn Quarter each year): an introduction to research methods, key concepts, and theoretical frameworks, using case studies to introduce students to debates and issues in the field;

-- CMST 48500/48600 History of International Cinema: a two-quarter survey course that is designed as both a beginning-level graduate and an upper-level undergraduate course.
+- CMST 48500 and 48600 History of International Cinema, Parts I and II (offered in Autumn Quarter [Part I] and Winter Quarter [Part II] each year) : a two-quarter survey course that is designed as both a beginning-level graduate and an upper-level undergraduate course.

 A sample program for students entering the Department without previous graduate study in Cinema and Media Studies would consist in the following: